Ernyoke/ervin-szilagyi-static-site/src/articles/electrify-your-nodejs-aws-lambdas-with-rust.md

 ## Final Thoughts

-Combining native code with NodeJS can be fun afternoon project, but would this make sense in a production environment?
+Combining native code with NodeJS can be a fun afternoon project, but would this make sense in a production environment?
 In most cases probably not.
 The reason why I'm saying this is that the modern NodeJS interpreters are blazingly fast.
-They can perform at the level required for most of the use cases for which a Lambda function would be adequite.
-Having to deal with the baggage of complexity introduced by a dynamic library written is Rust my not be the perfect solution.
-Moreover, in most of the cases, Lambda functions are small enough that it would be wiser to migrate them entirely to a more performant runtime, rather than having to extract a certain part of it into a library.
+They can perform at the level required for most of the use cases for which a Lambda function would be adequate.
+Having to deal with the baggage of complexity introduced by a dynamic library written in Rust may not be the perfect solution.
+Moreover, in most cases, Lambda functions are small enough that it would be wiser to migrate them entirely to a more performant runtime, rather than having to extract a certain part of it into a library.
 Before deciding to partially or entirely rewrite a function, I recommend doing some actual measurements and performance tests.
-XRay can help a lot to trace and diagnose bottle necks in our code.
+XRay can help a lot to trace and diagnose bottlenecks in our code.

-In certain situation it might be useful to have a native binding as a dynamic library.
+In certain situations, it might be useful to have a native binding as a dynamic library.
 For example:

-- cryptographic functions, like hashing, encryption/decryption, temper verification, etc. These can be CPU intensive tasks, it may be a good idea to use a native approach for these;
+- cryptographic functions, like hashing, encryption/decryption, temper verification, etc. These can be CPU-intensive tasks, so it may be a good idea to use a native approach for these;
 - image processing, AI;
 - data engineering, having to do complex transformations on a huge amount of data;
 - providing a single library (developed in Rust) company-wise without the need for rewriting it for every stack.
-We could wrap it with Neon use it as an NPM dependency
+We could wrap it with Neon and use it as an NPM dependency

 ## Links and References